leonokida/leonokida/README.md

 ### Hi there 👋
-My name is Leon and I recently graduated with a degree in Computer Science at the Federal University of Paraná (UFPR).
+My name is Leon and I'm pursuing a Master's Degree in Informatics at the Federal University of Paraná (UFPR).
+I previously graduated in Computer Science at UFPR.
+My field of research is computer networks and fault-tolerant routing algorithms.
+I currently work at the Paraná State Court of Auditors (TCE-PR) as an intern.
+I work with projects in AI.
 I have worked on both front-end and back-end development projects as well as AI and AR research projects.
 I'm now looking forward to new opportunities to learn and new projects to work on.
 <!--